okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/index.md

 ### Set your app integration to use the WebAuthn authenticator

 New apps are automatically assigned the shared default [authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-asop).
 This policy has a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.
 In production, it becomes evident when you can share your authentication needs between apps.
-It's recommended that you create a policy specifically for your app for testing purposes.
+You should create a policy specifically for your app for testing purposes.

 1. Open the **Admin Console** for your org.
 2. Choose **Security > Authentication Policies** to show the available authentication policies.